 - Think about the legal implications

-- Understand the services you will get after your app has launched
+- Understand the services you will get after your app has been launched

 If you are ready to start hiring mobile app developers for your startup, we wish you the very best of luck!

 Need a little extra help with your native mobile app?
-Your Are Launched can help
+You are launched can help

 We have been working with a wide range of startups since 2014, working with them to launch their apps.
 You can find out more about the businesses we’ve worked with on our launched startups page.

 Contact us today and discover how we can take you from idea and prototype, all the way through to market.